Dhanu-Shree-65/image-captioning-segmentation/README.md

-# 🖼️ Image Captioning and Segmentation
+# 🖼️Image Captioning and Segmentation

 This project combines two major tasks in computer vision — **Image Captioning** and **Image Segmentation** — into one integrated system.
 Image captioning automatically generates descriptive text for a given image using deep learning models like CNN+LSTM, while segmentation detects and labels objects within the image using models like U-Net.